Bricktech2000/Resume/resume.md

 <!-- according to "Hack the Hill I Budget" spreadsheet (actual number is 21699.32$) -->

-- Led development of [open-source event management system](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma and used by over **1000 hackers** and **50 organizers** throughout hackathon.
+- Led development of [open-source event management system](https://github.com/HacktheHill/track-the-hack) based on Next.js and Prisma and used by over **1000 hackers** and **50 organizers** throughout hackathon.
-- Built and maintained internal sporsorship payment portal powered by Stripe and React.js in collaboration with sponsorship team, enabling processing of over **20 000$**.
+- Built and maintained internal payment portal powered by Stripe and React.js in collaboration with sponsorship team, enabling processing of over **20 000$**.

 <!--
 - Collaborated with design, development and community teams to fix various issues on [hackathon website](https://hackthehill.com/) and keep it up to date with event information